 Refugees and Fair Housing Law – What every provider should know TODAY

 Fair Housing Forum members representing the City of Boise, Boise City/Ada County Housing Authority and Idaho Legal Aid Services have all contributed to the LEP information contained below and on our Resources and Links page.
-Special thanks to Gary Hanes of the City of Boise for assembling several resources and for compiling the LEP Checklist, and to Rob Christensen of the Western Idaho Community Action Partnership for sharing the PowerPoint presentation.
+Special thanks to Gary Hanes* and the City of Boise for providing initial resources and for compiling the LEP Checklist, and to Rob Christensen of the Western Idaho Community Action Partnership for sharing the PowerPoint presentation.

 LEP Introduction and Slideshow (.pdf)